The main challenges

 Given the high demand for ICU beds, in this extraordinary circumstance, more resources are required to be able to treat all patients.

-Hospitals and communities are calling for artificial ventilation equipment in mass production.
+Hospitals and communities are calling for artificial ventilation equipment in waves.
 However, there is no stock.

 For this reason, hospitals are trying to optimize the use of respirators in ICUs, limiting their use to older patients or those with a lower probability of survival in order to avoid ICU collapse (El Confidencial).